Esri/i3s-spec/docs/1.6/3Dobject_ReadMe.md

 # 3D Object Scene Layer

-A 3D object scene layer can be used to represent and visualize objects such as exterior of buildings that are explicitly modeled in three dimensions.
-A 3D object scene layer is typically used to create large city models that can be shared.
-The objects can be displayed with textures or with color symbology depending on the content that is being visualized.
-3D object scene layers are often created from GIS data including attributes to allow defining symbology or querying information for individual features.
+A 3D object scene layer is used to visualize 3D objects.
+3D object scene layers are often created from GIS data with attributes.
+These attributes allow definition queries to specify symbology and other properties in lieu of setting properties for each object individually.
+A 3D object scene layer can efficiently create and share just a few buildings or an entire city.

 *Realistic 3D Object Scene Layer with textures*